PoomSmart/YouTubeLegacy/README.md

 # YouTubeLegacy

-YouTubeLegacy attempts to make old YouTube versions work again.
+YouTubeLegacy makes old YouTube versions work again.
 It works from YouTube version 16.32.6+ on iOS 11+.

 ## List of mitigations